CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

 The Earth is composed of different physical systems that interact to influence the state of our planet.
 Our air is known as the atmosphere.
 All forms of water, including rivers, lakes and oceans, are called the hydrosphere.
 The rocks on the surface of our planet, and the core and mantle on the inside, make up the geosphere.
 The world of living things — from trees and grass, to mammals and birds, to reptiles and bacteria — is the biosphere.

-The Extreme Ice Survey focuses on an Earth system that is part of the hydrosphere.
-It is called the cryosphere, the place where water is frozen (“cryo” comes from the Greek word kruos, which means "freezing cold").
+The frozen part of the hydrosphere is called the cryosphere.
+The word “cryo” comes from the Greek word kruos, which means "freezing cold."
 The ice sheets in Antarctica and Greenland, mountain glaciers and floating sea ice are all part of the cryosphere.
 So is all the frozen ground on Earth, which is called permafrost.
 The cryosphere is an important place to look for evidence of our changing planet.
-All of the glaciers that James photographs are part of the cryosphere.

-Most of the cryosphere is found near the North and South Poles.
-The rest of it is up high in tall mountains.
+Most of the cryosphere is found in the northern Arctic regions (including Alaska, Finland, Greenland, Iceland, Siberia, and northern Canada) and the South Pole (Antarctica).
+The rest of it is located at high altitudes in mountains, including the Andes, Himalayas, and Rocky Mountains.
 Ice also forms on the ocean surface when it gets cold enough.
 Not surprisingly, this is called sea ice.

-As we learned in the introduction, the Earth’s climate has gone through cold and warm periods throughout history.
-The most recent of these cold periods, called an ice age, happened during a time period called the Pleistocene Epoch.
-The Pleistocene lasted from approximately 2.58 million years ago to 12,000 years ago.
-Within the Pleistocene, it was sometimes much warmer — and much colder — than it is today.
+The Earth’s climate has gone through cold and warm periods throughout time.
+The most recent of these cold periods, called an ice age, happened during the Pleistocene Epoch.
+The Pleistocene began about 2 million years ago and ended around 12,000 years ago.
+Over the course of the Pleistocene, there were intervals of cold (glaciation) and warm (interglacial) phases.
 During the most recent and coldest phase of the Pleistocene, called the Last Glacial Period, there was a lot more ice on the Earth.
-Nearly 30% of the Earth’s land surface was covered by glaciers, including a good bit of the northern part of the United States, and nearly all of Canada during this period.
-In contrast, about 10% of the Earth's surface is covered by glacial ice today.
+Nearly 30% of the Earth’s land surface was covered by glaciers, including all of Canada and a good bit of the northern part of the United States.
+Today, about 10% of the Earth's surface is covered by glacial ice.

 Everyone knows that freshwater freezes at 0° C (32° F).
 But did you know that the salt in seawater keeps it from freezing until it reaches a colder temperature?
 Seawater in the ocean freezes at around -2° C (28.4° F).